onzfonz/comp227/src/content/6/en/part6c.md

 export default noteSlice.reducer
 ```

-A quick way to initialize the notes state based on the data received from the server is to fetch the notes in the <i>index.js</i> file and dispatch an action using the <em>appendNote</em> action creator for each individual note object:
+A quick way to initialize the notes state based on the data received from the server is to fetch the notes in the *index.js* file and dispatch an action using the `appendNote` action creator for each individual note object:

 ```js
 // ...